Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 It will take a little time to index the resulting content, however we can go to the "Search Explorer" from the portal and start looking at the resulting data.

-From your Azure Search service, choose Indexes and then click on the index you have been working with in this module.
+From your Azure Cognitive Search service, choose Indexes and then click on the index you have been working with in this module.
 In the query string, enter:

 ```